University of Toronto Mississauga Library

-The University of Toronto Mississauga Library (or UTM Library), part of the University of Toronto Libraries system, is the campus library of the University of Toronto Mississauga in Mississauga, Ontario, Canada.
+The University of Toronto Mississauga Library (UTM Library or UTML), part of the University of Toronto Libraries system, is the campus library of the University of Toronto Mississauga in Mississauga, Ontario, Canada.

 Originally located in the North Building then moved to the William G. Davis Building, the library is now housed in the Hazel McCallion Academic Learning Centre, built in 2006.
 It is the only library on campus and contains a collection of over 400,000 volumes in a broad range of subjects.

 History

 The original Erindale College Library began when the University of Toronto’s Erindale College was created in 1967.
 Initially, it was a small, mainly undergraduate library located in the campus’ North Building.
 In 1972, it moved to a 44,000 sqft facility in the South Building (renamed the William G. Davis Building in 2009–10), becoming a full-service campus library.
 Early in 2000, it was renamed from the Erindale College Library to the University of Toronto Mississauga Library.

 In 2004, construction began on a new 110000 sqft, $34-million library building project — the Hazel McCallion Academic Learning Centre, named after former City of Mississauga mayor Hazel McCallion.
 The new facility increased study space by 85 per cent, and better accommodated the campus’ growing student population than its predecessor, which was built for a student population half the size.
 The Hazel McCallion Academic Learning Centre opened for student use in October 2006.